2025 Dr. David Avolt Memorial Training Conference

 Indiana State Coroners Training Board

 Phil Zahm, Huntington Co.
-Chief Deputy CoronerISDH Chairman
+CoronerISDH Chairman

 Major Sidney W. NewtonIndiana State Police